GNOME/librsvg/win32/README.txt

  build the introspection files; if building the introspection files, the Python installation must match the version, architecture and configuration of the Python installation that was used to build your copy of GObject-Introspection).
+Note that introspection files cannot be built in for builds that produce binaries that are not compatible with the running system where the build is being carried out.
+This means, specifically, introspection files for ARM64 builds are not currently supported also due to a lack of an official native ARM64 Python build.
 -For introspection builds, the pkg-config (or compatible) tool is also needed and the introspection files and pkg-config files for the dependent libraries (if applicable) are also needed.
 You will need to set PKG_CONFIG_PATH if the pkg-config files cannot be found from the default locations that pkg-config will look for.

-It is now possible to cross-compile librsvg for ARM64 Windows using this set of NMake Makefiles.
-You will need to ensure that the Visual Studio ARM64 cross compiler (either for x86 or for amd64) is installed, and you have installed the `aarch64-pc-windows-msvc` target (rust-std library) via `rustup`.
+It is now possible to cross-compile librsvg for ARM64 Windows, as well as for x64 Windows on 32-bit or ARM64 Windows systems, using this set of NMake Makefiles.
+You will need to ensure that the Visual Studio ARM64 and/or x64 cross compiler appropriate for your system is installed, and you have installed the `aarch64-pc-windows-msvc` and/or 'x86_64-pc-windows-msvc' target (rust-std library) via `rustup` for your Rust toolchain.
+Similarly, you may choose to use an x86-to-x64 Visual Studio cross compiler, even on an x64 Windows system, so this will also require that you have installed the 'x86_64-pc-windows-msvc' target for your currently-active Rust toolchain (see 'rustup default').
 Such builds can be carried out on a normal x86/x86-64 Windows 7+ or on Windows 10 ARM64.

 It is recommended that the dependent libraries are built with the same version of Visual Studio that is being used to build librsvg, as far as possible.